gdsbook/book/notebooks/09_spatial_inequality.md

 <!-- #region {"ein.tags": "worksheet-0", "slideshow": {"slide_type": "-"}} -->
 ### Gini Index

 The Gini index is a longstanding measure of inequality.
 It can be derived in a number of ways.
 One of the simplest ways to define the Gini Curve is *via* the cumulative wealth distribution, called the *Lorenz* curve.
-This represents the share of people on the horizontal axis and the share of overall wealth on the vertical axis.
+To plot a Lorenz curve, the cumulative share of wealth is plotted against the share of the population that owns that wealth.
+For example, in an extremely unequal society where few people own nearly all the wealth, the Lorenz curve increases very slowly at first, then skyrockets the wealthiest people are included.

-With the Lorenz curve, we can define what a "perfectly equal" society would look like: a straight line connecting $(0,0)$ and $(1,1)$ is called the *line of perfect equality*, and represents the case where $p$% of the population owns exactly $p$% of the wealth.
+In contrast, a "perfectly equal" society would look like a straight line connecting $(0,0)$ and $(1,1)$.
+This is called the *line of perfect equality*, and represents the case where $p$% of the population owns exactly $p$% of the wealth.
 For example, this might mean that 50% of the population earns exactly 50% of the income, or 90% of the population owns 90% of the wealth.
-The main idea is that the share of wealth or income is exactly proportional to the share of population that owns that wealth or earns that income.
+The main idea is that the share of wealth or income is exactly proportional to the share of population that owns that wealth or earns that income, which occurs only when everyone has the same income or owns the same amount of wealth.

-With this, we can define the Gini index as the ratio of the area between the line of perfect equality and the Lorenze curve over the area below the line of equality.
+With this, we can define the Gini index as the ratio of the area between the line of perfect equality and the Lorenz curve for a given income or wealth distribution, standardized by the area under the line of perfect equality (which is always $\frac{1}{2}$).
+Thus, the Gini index is a measure of the gap between a perfectly equal society and the observed society over every level of wealth/income.

-We can construct one of the income curves for 1969 by first computing the share of population below each observation:
+We can construct one of the Lorenz curves for 1969 by first computing the share of population below each observation:
 <!-- #endregion -->

 ```python